The Coral Sea and Ribbon Reefs outstanding scuba diving expeditions

 Approximately 240 kilometres north of Cairns, this dive site is part of the Ribbon Reefs.
 World-famous for the giant friendly potato cod.

-In the winter, the area is also famous for the dwarf minke whales known to frequent this site.
+In the winter, the area is also famous for the dwarf minke whales that frequent this site.
 A highlight of any divers trip is to have a close encounter with a curious Minke Whale.

 Steve’s Bommie is perfect for underwater photography enthusiasts, with its incredible biodiversity of fish life, including scorpionfish, octopus and turtles.